 40. To support an efficient audit, it is critical that a timetable is agreed with management for the production and audit of the accounts.
-The agreed timetable for the 2022/23 annual report and accounts is shown in Exhibit 4.
+The agreed timetable for the 2022/23 annual report and accounts is shown in Exhibit 4 on page 13.

-Exhibit 4 Proposed annual report and accounts timetable
+Exhibit 4 Annual report and accounts timetable

-✓ Key stage Provisional Date Latest submission date of unaudited annual report and accounts (Board only) with complete working papers package 08 May 2023 Latest date of consolidated (Board and Group) unaudited annual report and accounts 12 May 2023 Latest date for final clearance meeting with the Director of Finance 05 June 2023 Agreement of audited annual report and accounts for consideration by the audit and risk committee 08 June 2023 Issue of Proposed Annual Audit Report to those charged with governance (along with Letter of Representation and proposed independent auditor's report) 08 June 2023 Audit and Risk Committee meeting to consider Proposed Annual Audit Report and audited annual report and accounts 15 June 2023 Board meeting to approve and sign audited annual report and accounts 22 June 2023 Independent auditor's report certified by appointed auditor and Annual Audit Report finalised and issued 22 June 2023 Source: Audit Scotland
+⊘ Key stage Provisional Date Latest submission date of unaudited annual report and accounts (Board only) with complete working papers package 5 May 2023 Latest date of consolidated (Board and Group) unaudited annual report and accounts 19 May 2023 Latest date for final clearance meeting with the Director of Finance 13 June 2023 Agreement of audited annual report and accounts for consideration by the audit and risk committee 15 June 2023 Issue of Proposed Annual Audit Report to those charged with governance (along with Letter of Representation and proposed independent auditor's report) 15 June 2023 Audit and Risk Committee meeting to consider Proposed Annual Audit Report and audited annual report and accounts 22 June 2023 Board meeting to approve and sign audited annual report and accounts 29 June 2023 Independent auditor's report certified by appointed auditor and Annual Audit Report finalised and issued 29 June 2023

-41. For the 2022/23 audit we intend to take a remote working approach.
+- 41. Covid-19 has had a considerable impact on the conduct and timeliness of the audit.
+We recognise that it is in the best interests of public accountability to get the reporting of audited accounts back to pre-pandemic timelines.
+We are identifying ways to work more efficiently to expedite the 2022/23 audits whilst at the same time maintaining high standards of quality. - 42.
+We intend to take a hybrid approach to the 2022/23 audit with a blend of onsite and remote working.
 We will continue to work closely with management to identify the most efficient approach as appropriate and will keep timeframes and logistics for the completion of the audit under review.
 Progress will be discussed with management and finance officers over the course of the audit.